What is Gardasil 9?

 - Has any health condition that may prevent you or your child from receiving medicine by injection.

 - Is pregnant or plans to become pregnant.
-Talk to a health care provider about the risks and benefits of receiving Gardasil 9 during pregnancy.
+Talk to your health care provider about the risks and benefits of receiving Gardasil 9 during pregnancy.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of Gardasil 9 during pregnancy.
 Please refer to these guidelines for additional information.

 - If you are breast/chestfeeding or plan to breast/chestfeed.
 For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
 People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.